-Welcome to our Open Government Plan 4.0.
-This plan reflects our continuing effort to become more transparent to the American public We also invite greater public participation in the policies and decisions of our agency and foster expanded collaboration with the people we serve.
+Welcome to our Open Government Plan 4.1.
+This plan reflects our continuing effort to become more transparent to the American public.
+We also invite greater public participation in the policies and decisions of our agency and foster expanded collaboration with the people we serve.
 Our stakeholders include advocates and many government and non-government groups.

-I am proud to lead Social Security's implementation of President Obama's Open Government Initiative.
 This plan includes our commitments to improve our operations and services in an open and transparent manner.
-Our Open Government Plan 4.0 (Section III)

-includes a flagship initiative, National Disability Forum, and five major initiatives.
+Our Open Government Plan 4.1 (Section III) includes a flagship initiative, National Disability Forum, and five major initiatives.
 These efforts will help us carry out long-term strategies embodied in our Vision 2025.
 We strive to deliver superior customer service, develop exceptional employees, and operate as an innovative organization.
-We encourage you to read our Vision 2025 (https://www.ssa.gov/vision2025/vision.html) and visit the open government page (https://www.ssa.gov/open/) to see the information and data available online.
+We encourage you to read our Vision 2025 and visit the Open Government website to see the information and data available online.
 We welcome your thoughts on more data and information you want us to make available to the public.